-- geological hazards that exist in the areas planned for the project facilities and infrastructure, including: - ✓ history of seismic activity in the area; - ✓ isostatic rise or subsidence; - ✓ past mining activities; and - ✓ slope erosion and the potential for ground and rock instability, and subsidence during and following project activities. - baseline concentrations of contaminants of concern within the local, regional and downstream receiving environments; and - geochemical characterization of leaching potential, including, but not limited to, contaminants of concern from waste rock, pit walls, ore stockpiles, and tailings. - 7.1.3.
-Topography and soil - baseline mapping and description of landforms and soils (including soil chemistry), within the local and regional project areas; - maps depicting soil depth by horizon and soil order within the mine site areas to support soil salvage and reclamation efforts, and to outline potential for soil erosion; and - suitability of topsoil and overburden for use in the rehabilitation of disturbed areas. - 7.1.4.
-Riparian, wetland and terrestrial environments - characterization of soils in the excavation area, in terrestrial and riparian environments, with a description of their past use; - topography, drainage, geology and hydrogeology, and the physicochemical characteristics of potential on-land sediment or soil disposal sites; - characterization of the shoreline, banks, current and future flood risk areas, and wetlands (marshes, swamps, bogs and fens, etc.), including the location and extent of wetlands likely to be affected by project activities according to their size, type (class and form), the description of their ecological function (ecological, hydrological, wildlife, socioeconomic, etc.) and species composition; and - plant and animal species (abundance, distribution and diversity) and their habitats, with a focus on species at risk or with special status that are of social, economic, cultural or scientific significance, as well as invasive alien species and species used for traditional purposes by Indigenous groups.
+- the bedrock and host rock geology of the deposit, including a table of geologic descriptions, geological maps and cross-sections of appropriate scale; - the geomorphology, topography and geotechnical characteristics of areas proposed for construction of major project components; - geological hazards that exist in the areas planned for the project facilities and infrastructure, including: - ✓ history of seismic activity in the area; - ✓ isostatic rise or subsidence; - landslides, slope erosion and the potential for ground and rock instability, and subsidence during and following project activities; and - ✓ history of landslide-generated tsunamis. - baseline concentrations of contaminants of concern within the local, regional and downstream receiving environments. - 7.1.3.
+Topography and soil - baseline mapping and description of landforms and soils within the local and regional project areas; - maps depicting soil depth by horizon and soil order within the mine site area to support soil salvage and reclamation efforts, and to outline potential for soil erosion; - suitability of topsoil and overburden for use in the rehabilitation of disturbed areas; - 7.1.4.
+Riparian, wetland and terrestrial environments - characterization of soils in the excavation area, in terrestrial and riparian environments, with a description of their past use; - topography, drainage, geology and hydrogeology, and the physicochemical characteristics of potential on-land sediment or soil disposal sites; - characterization of the shoreline, banks, current and future flood risk areas, and wetlands (fens, marshes, peatlands, mudflats and eelgrass beds, etc.), including the location and extent of wetlands likely to be affected by project activities according to their size, type